TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-azurepowershellandazurecli.md

 * I am unable to use **Get-AzContext** inside a powershell script when using the **AzureCLI@2** task.

     The **Get-AzContext** cmdlet is part of the AZ Powershell module and is not present within the Azure Cli or the AzureCLI@2 task.
 If a Self-Hosted Agent is being used, this can be bypassed by having the AZ module installed on the machine where a private agent is running.
 Replace the **AzureCLI@2** task with the **AzurePowershell@4** task.

-This would also require inserting a [non-interactive az-login step](https://docs.microsoft.com/cli/azure/reference-index?view=azure-cli-latest#az-login).
+* I'm facing an issues with the error message **Script is not working in devops, but I'm able to run it correctly on my local machine"

+    This usually happens when Service Principal being used might not have the same set of privileges that you have when running the same script in a shell locally.
+To remedy this, you must run the script locally using the same service principal details as is being used in Azure DevOps.

 ## **Recommended Documents**